Narrenschlag/Cutulu/Network/README.md

 Stop the host by invoking the `Stop` function.

 # Client
-The [Client Manager](./Client/ClientManager.cs) is the central class of the networking module.
-It needs to run so the host can connect to it.
+The [Client Manager](./Client/ClientManager.cs) connects to a host and exchanges data with it.
 Start by initizalizing a new client as a value in your class.
 When you invoke the `Start` function it will start the client and connect to the given host on the given ports.

 # Some extra information